- What are imaging tests?

 PET scans are used to find cancer and to see if it’s responding to treatment.
 The chemical changes they show can also help doctors look at the effects of cancer treatment.
 Because PET scans look at body function, they may show changes that suggest disease before the changes can be seen on other imaging tests.

-Use of monoclonal antibodies in nuclear scans: A special type of antibody produced in the lab, called a monoclonal antibody, can be designed to stick to substances found only on the surface of cancer cells.
+Use of monoclonal antibodies in nuclear scans: A special type of antibody made in the lab, called a monoclonal antibody, can be designed to stick to substances found only on the surface of cancer cells.
 A radioactive substance can be attached to the monoclonal antibody, which is then given into a vein.
 It travels in the bloodstream until it gets to the tumor and sticks to it.
 This causes the tumor to “light up” when seen through a special scanner.
 Some examples of monoclonal antibody scanning used to look at cancers are the ProstaScint® scan for prostate cancer, the OncoScint® scan for ovarian cancer, and the CEA-Scan® for colon cancer.

 How do I get ready for the test?

-The steps needed to prepare for a nuclear scan depend on the type of test and the tissue that will be studied.
+The steps needed to prepare for a nuclear medicine scan depend on the type of test and the tissue that will be studied.
 Some scans require that you don’t eat or drink for 2 to 12 hours before the test.
 For others, you may be asked to take a laxative or use an enema.
 Be sure your doctor or nurse knows everything you take, even over-the-counter drugs, vitamins, and herbs.
 You may need to avoid some medicines (prescription and over-the-counter) before the test.
 Your health care team will give you instructions.

 The radioactive material can be given by mouth, put into a vein (IV), or even inhaled as a gas (though this is rare for cancer-related imaging tests).
 You may get it anywhere from a few minutes to many hours before the test.
 For example, in a bone scan, the tracer is put into a vein in your arm about 2 hours before the test begins.
 For gallium scans, the tracer is given a few days before the test.